Our School Community

 As a sub-committee to the School Advisory Council, the St Mary's Community Team is made up of volunteer parents from the school.
 At least one member of this team also sits on the SAC and reports back to this group in relation to Community team projects.

-The St Mary's Community Team meets at least twice a term, usually on the second and sixth week of each term on Tuesday, straight after the close of school at 3.15pm.
+The St Mary's Community Team meets at least twice a term, usually on the second and sixth week of each term on Tuesday, at 3.00pm.
 This group works to to organise community and/or fundraising events to support the school community.

 All parents are welcome to join and become involved in the St Mary's Community Team.